 You are more likely to notice swelling in your legs and ankles later in the day because gravity increases the amount and pressure of blood in the veins of the lower limbs.
 Lying down and resting for a period will usually reduce the swelling.

-If you notice an increase in the swelling in your legs and ankles and it is progressively getting worse, you should contact your doctor or nurse.
-An adjustment in your diuretic therapy is usually sufficient to reduce the problem.
+If you notice an increase in the swelling in your legs and ankles and it’s progressively getting worse, you should contact your doctor or nurse.
+An adjustment of your diuretic medicines is usually enough to reduce the problem.